-Dr. Wess Stafford, author of Too Small to Ignore: Why Children Are the Next Big Thing and Just a Minute is an internationally recognized advocate for children in poverty.
-His daily radio feature, "Speak Up With Compassion" is heard on over 800 radio stations in the United States.
+Dr. Wess Stafford, President Emeritus of Compassion International, is an internationally recognized advocate for children in poverty.
+His daily radio feature, Speak Up With Compassion®, is heard on over 800 radio stations throughout the United States.

-He is also an avid outdoorsman and committed family man, Wess lives on a small ranch near Colorado Springs, Colorado with his wife, Donna, of 32 years who was a Compassion sponsor even before she met Wess!
+He is also an avid outdoorsman and committed family man, living on a small ranch near Colorado Springs, Colorado, with his wife Donna who was a Compassion sponsor even before she met Wess.
 They have two daughters, Jenny and Katie — the two children in the world for whom Wess is the greatest advocate of all.